-SPAN 1-Elementary Spanish, Part 1 (4 units) CSU/UC-Unit Limit

-Introduction to the language and culture of the Spanish-speaking world; includes the development of listening, speaking, reading, and writing Spanish with an emphasis on the communicative skills, as well as the fundamentals of Spanish grammar.
+SPAN 1-Elementary Spanish, Part 1 (4 units) CSU/UC Introduction to the language and culture of the Spanish-speaking world; includes the development of listening, speaking, reading, and writing Spanish with an emphasis on the communicative skills, as well as the fundamentals of Spanish grammar.
 Equivalent to one year high school Spanish.
 (L)

-SPAN 2-Elementary Spanish, Part 2 (4 units) CSU/UC-Unit Limit

-A continuation of Spanish 1.
+SPAN 2-Elementary Spanish, Part 2 (4 units) CSU/UC A continuation of Spanish 1.
 Provides further basic communication skills through listening, speaking, reading and writing.
 This course introduces the present perfect, the conditional, the future and the subjunctive verb cases.

+present perfect, the conditional, the future and the subjunctive verb cases.
 It includes practice at the intermediate level and review of the fundamentals of Spanish grammar.
 Prerequisite: SPAN 1 with a grade of "C" or better or one year of high school Spanish.
 (L)

-SPAN 3-Intermediate Spanish, Part 1 (4 units) CSU/UC-Unit LImit
+SPAN 3-Intermediate Spanish, Part 1 (4 units) CSU/UC